We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - Only earn bonus purchase rewards on airline and hotel reservations

-For those that don’t want to pay the $550 annual fee on the Amex Platinum card, the Premier Rewards Gold is the best option, since its annual fee is waived and it earns 3x on airline purchases and has a $100 airline incidental credit.
+For those that don’t want to pay the $550 annual fee on the Amex Platinum card, the Premier Rewards Gold is the best option, since its annual fee is waived for the first year, then the annual fee is $195.
+The PRG it earns 3x on airline purchases and has a $100 airline incidental credit.

 The Best Travel Rewards Card for Airline Purchases